Can you find good mattress under $500? It’s possible. Keep reading, and I’ll tell you all about it.

 Finding The Best Mattress Under $500

-When it comes to your mattress, size does matter, especially if all you can afford is a mattress under $500.
+When it comes to your mattress, size does matter, especially if you’re looking for a budget mattress, preferably under $500.

 But that’s OK.
 Since cost also varies with size, the smaller the mattress, the more you can spend.